 Being a good judge means I must be open-minded toward others’ values and morality.
 This is a point that relativists want us to learn and it is a good point.
 Condemning others simply because they are different than us is immoral.
 My mother taught me this lesson through one of her proverbs that still rings in my head.
 “Mark,” she would say to me, “Think before you speak!”
 In fact, one time as Mom and I were standing in a checkout line at the grocery store, I practically yelled out the fact that the woman in that other line had a mustache!
 About the time I got half way through the word “musta…” her hand clamped down hard over my mouth!
 I was just a kid and I needed to learn to think carefully before I spoke up.
 Sometimes, these days, it seems not enough mothers are teaching their kids to think carefully before speaking.

 Imagine if in our interaction with others, when we needed be clear about what we believe and why, when we need to be good judges, we did with gentleness and reverence!
-Imagine speaking out of kindness toward the other!
-Imagine actually upholding the other in a position of reverence, even when we disagree with passion.
+Imagine speaking out of kindness toward the other and getting along!
+Or imagine actually upholding the other in a position of reverence, even when we disagree with passion.
 This attitude would revolutionize our interactions with others.
 In the place of hate and anger toward the other, we come to the interaction with gentleness and reverence.